codercreative/tip-calculator-app/README.md

 - CSS Grid
 - Mobile-first workflow

-### To Do

-Remove the 0 from the input fields when the user enters the dollar amount and number of people

-When clicking away from the input make sure that the fields go back to original state

-Add green / red border around the input fields based on user interaction

-Make the custom tip input work ("custom" disappears; user can enter numbers (from 1 - 100); calculate tips)

-Resolve the NaN error for the tip amount per person when user does not enter data in the input fields

-Make input fields a certain width in large screen sizes

 ### What I learned

-**Overall comment about UI/UX:** I decided to modify the UI to improve the user experience (UX).
-It felt more intuitive to have the user first enter the bill amount, then the number of people, and finally select the tip percentage.
-This adjustment creates a more logical flow, as the tip selection naturally follows after the essential inputs (bill and number of people), rather than being placed between them.
+**Overall comment about UI/UX:**

+- **Input Order**

+  - The input fields have been reordered for a more intuitive user flow:
+    1. Enter the bill amount
+    2. Enter the number of people
+    3. Select the tip percentages

+- **Tip Percentages**

+  - The fixed tip amounts have been updated to more realistic values (The original design included a tip amount of 50%)

+- **Result Labels**
+  - I also changed the results to Tip Amount/person, Total Tip, and Total Bill (instead of Tip Amount/person, and Total/person) as that made more sense to me.

+**Other Notes:**

-Inserting the dollar and person icons:
+How I resolved inserting the dollar and person icons:

 ```css
 .bill-input,